okfde/okfn.de/content/projekte/ogp.en.md

 more_text: |-
     Further information can be found on the <a href="https://opengovpartnership.de">Website</a> of the Open Government Network.
 ---
-As part of the Open Government Network, we support Germany's active participation in the Open Government Partnership (OGP) and the interests of German civil society in this process and coordinate the civil society network.
+As part of the Open Government Network, we support Germany's active participation in the Open Government Partnership (OGP) and the interests of German civil society in this process, as well as help coordinate this civil society network.

 The network is an association of civil society organisations and individuals that has been working since 2011 to promote open government and administrative action as a holistic approach to strengthening democracy.
 In particular, the focus is on the exchange with the Federal Government and the development of national action plans.